Timeline of U.S. Federal Debt Since Independence Day 1776

 By the end of 2009, the federal debt had grown to $12.3 trillion.

 Today’s National Debt

+The U.S. is by far the most indebted organization in world history.
 While debt has been an issue since the inception of the U.S., its rapid growth will continue to challenge lawmakers into creating better programs to reign in expenditures, as well as American consumers who must develop improved way of managing their personal debt.